cressidagp/arcmercs/README.md

 ## Instalation

-1. Apply all querys inside world_database in your arcemu_world database.
+1. Apply all queries inside world_database in your arcemu_world database.

-2. Run all querys inside merc_database.
+2. Run all queries inside merc_database.
 It will create a new database called ArcMercs.

 3. Copy all lua files from arcmercs\scripts folder to arcemu\scripts folder.